Studies show that as many as 72% of those who seek the help of therapists lie to them about therapy-related topics.

-Do you think you’ll hurt our feelings if you tell us you don’t trust us?
+Do you think you’ll hurt their feelings if you tell your counsellor you don’t trust him or her?

-Of course we want to establish a strong relationship of trust, but we don’t expect it in the sense that we believe you can just ‘turn it on’ like a switch.
+Of course your therapist wants to establish a strong relationship of trust, but they don’t expect it in the sense that one can just ‘turn it on’ like a switch.

-We expect it in the sense that we both understand and are committed to spend every session building it.
+Therapists & counsellors expect trust in the sense that both parties understand and are committed to spend every session building it.

-The most critical component of trust is honesty, so consider being upfront about the fact that you do not trust us with certain information to be good practice at honesty.
+The most critical component of trust is honesty, so consider being upfront about the fact that you do not trust a therapist 100% with certain information to be good practice at honesty.

 From there, you and your therapist can talk about why you aren’t yet trusting, and what can be done to build that trust!